 If the answer is “yes,” wrap up the task and submit the work or, better yet, have someone review your work.

 If the answer is “no,” identify the improvement points that will make the work 70% perfect.
 You must identify clear errors that improve the perfection level to 70% without focusing on minuscule and vague details.
 Be strict!

 Ultimately, it’s crucial to emphasize self-compassion when overcoming perfectionism and procrastination.
 By cultivating self-compassion, we learn to treat ourselves with kindness and understanding, acknowledging that we’re human and bound to make mistakes.

 Remember, embracing your imperfections gives you space to develop your knowledge and skills.
 For example, I sometimes go back to reviewing my old content and, in doing so, experience a mixture of cringe and satisfaction.
 Although I question my previous topic choices and written language, I realize that the reaction means I’ve developed – with any luck, for the better.
 So, in a way, I hope this post will make me cringe a year from now.

-Hopefully, these tips will help you as you improve your work, knowledge, and skills.
+Hopefully, these 3 tips to overcome procrastination, especially for perfectionists, will help you as you improve your work, knowledge, and skills.
 I use the methods whenever I want to learn something new or when working.